 \subsubsection{SimBa-CL and SMC for an individual-based SIS model}

-We consider the baseline SIS model with $N=1000$, and precisely: we generate the data; we run SimBa-CL and the baselines algorithms $100$ times on the given data using the data generating parameters; and we estimate the mean and standard deviation of the log-likelihood.
+We consider the baseline SIS model with $N=1000$, and precisely: we generate the data; we run SimBa-CL and the baseline algorithms $100$ times on the given data using the data-generating parameters; and we estimate the mean and standard deviation of the log-likelihood.
 The results are reported in Table \ref{tab:N1000_SIS}.

-Notably, the method proposed by \cite{rimella2022approximating} emerges as the best method in terms of log-likelihood mean and variance, as it yields to unbiased estimates of the likelihood and it reduces the variance.
+Notably, the method proposed by \cite{rimella2022approximating} emerges as the best method in terms of log-likelihood mean and variance, as it yields unbiased estimates of the likelihood and reduces the variance.
 Our SimBa-CL exhibits superior computational efficiency, with a running time that is also almost three times faster than vanilla Block APF.
 It is worth noting that even though the bias of SimBa-CL is significant the log-likelihood variance is considerably lower than vanilla APF and comparable with the Block APF.
 It can be observed that the Block APF run out of memory when increasing the number of particles.
 This is attributed to the necessity of maintaining $P$ particles for each individual and, at the same time, performing a multinomial resampling for each of these particles.

 We also run a paired comparison on the profile likelihood surfaces as in Section \ref{sec:comparison_simba}, and report them in Figure \ref{fig:simba_vs_block}.
 It can be noticed that both SimBa-CL and Block APF generate similar likelihood surfaces whose maxima are close to the data-generating parameter.
 Both $P$ and the number of particles were set to $1024$.
 Unfortunately, we could not include in our studies the SMC from \cite{rimella2022approximating} for computational reasons.